-- Perform one run at current condition and also perform two runs with small incremental changes of one or both of the process variables.
+- Perform one run at the current condition and also perform two runs with small incremental changes of one or both of the process variables.

-- Record the results and identify the least favorable result from the runs, in other words identify the least favorable corner
+- Record the results and identify the least favorable result from the runs; in other words, identify the least favorable corner.

-- Now identify the new least favorable condition, this run will replace the existing one and also leads to another new run and this process will go on
+- Now identify the new least favorable condition, this run will replace the existing one and also leads to another new run, and this process will go on.

 Example of Evolutionary Operations Methodology (EVOP)

-During Improve phase of DMAIC Evolutionary Operations Methodology improves a process through systematic changes in the operating conditions of a given set of factors
+During the Improve phase of DMAIC Evolutionary Operations Methodology improves a process through systematic changes in the operating conditions of a given set of factors

-- The initial air pressure is 120 psi and also belt speed is 40 rpm
+- The initial air pressure is 120 psi, and also belt speed is 40 rpm.

-- For instance, the initial run is 120 psi and 40 rpm and 2nd and 3rd runs are 130 psi, 45 rpm and 140 psi, 50 rpm respectively and reported the rejection rate
+- For instance, the initial run is 120 psi and 40 rpm, and 2nd and 3rd runs are 130 psi, 45 rpm, and 140 psi, 50 rpm, respectively, and reported the rejection rate.

-The corresponding results are
+The corresponding results are:

 Procedure to calculate the new run value

-Example: To calculate the run 5 value (from 2,3,4)
+Example: Calculate the run 5 value (from 2,3,4)

 - Run 5 Air pressure value = (value 4+value 2 -value 3)= (135+130-125) = 140